 Risks of Illiquid Investments.
-Each Fund may not acquire any "illiquid investment" if, immediately after the acquisition, the Fund would have invested more than 15% of its net assets in illiquid investments that are assets.
-An "illiquid investment" is an investment that a Fund reasonably expects cannot be sold or disposed of in current market conditions in seven calendar days or less without the sale or disposition significantly changing the market value of the investment.
+The Fund may not acquire any "illiquid investment" if, immediately after the acquisition, the Fund would have invested more than 15% of its net assets in illiquid investments that are assets.
+An "illiquid investment" is an investment that the Fund reasonably expects cannot be sold or disposed of in current market conditions in seven calendar days or less without the sale or disposition significantly changing the market value of the investment.
 In determining whether an investment is an illiquid investment, the Investment Adviser will take into account actual or estimated daily transaction volume of an investment, group of related investments or asset class and other relevant market, trading, and investment-specific considerations.
-In addition, in determining the liquidity of an investment, the Investment Adviser must determine whether trading varying portions of a position in a particular portfolio investment or asset class, in sizes that a Fund would reasonably anticipate trading, is reasonably expected to significantly affect its liquidity, and if so, the Fund must take this determination into account when classifying the liquidity of that investment or asset class.
+In addition, in determining the liquidity of an investment, the Investment Adviser must determine whether trading varying portions of a position in a particular portfolio investment or asset class, in sizes that the Fund would reasonably anticipate trading, is reasonably expected to significantly affect its liquidity, and if so, the Fund must take this determination into account when classifying the liquidity of that investment or asset class.

-Investments purchased by a Fund that are liquid at the time of purchase may subsequently become illiquid.
-If one or more investments in a Fund's portfolio become illiquid, the Fund may exceed the 15% limitation in illiquid investments.
-In the event that changes in the portfolio or other external events cause a Fund to exceed this limit, the Fund must take steps to bring its illiquid investments that are assets to or below 15% of its net assets within a reasonable period of time.
-This requirement would not force a Fund to liquidate any portfolio instrument where the Fund would suffer a loss on the sale of that instrument.
+Investments purchased by the Fund that are liquid at the time of purchase may subsequently become illiquid.
+If one or more investments in the Fund's portfolio become illiquid, the Fund may exceed the 15% limitation in illiquid investments.
+In the event that changes in the portfolio or other external events cause the Fund to exceed this limit, the Fund must take steps to bring its illiquid investments that are assets to or below 15% of its net assets within a reasonable period of time.
+This requirement would not force the Fund to liquidate any portfolio instrument where the Fund would suffer a loss on the sale of that instrument.

-In cases where no clear indication of the value of a Fund's portfolio instruments is available, the portfolio instruments will be valued at their fair value according to the valuation procedures approved by the Board of Trustees.
+In cases where no clear indication of the value of the Fund's portfolio instruments is available, the portfolio instruments will be valued at their fair value according to the valuation procedures approved by the Board of Trustees.
 These cases include, among others, situations where a security or other asset or liability does not have a price source, or the secondary markets on which an investment has previously been traded are no longer viable, due to its lack of liquidity.
 For more information on fair valuation, please see "How To Buy Shares-How Are Shares Priced?"

 Temporary Investment Risks.
-Each Fund may, for temporary defensive purposes (and to the extent that it is permitted to invest in the following), invest up to 100% of its total assets in:
+The Fund may, for temporary defensive purposes (and to the extent that it is permitted to invest in the following), invest up to 100% of its total assets in:

 - U.S. Government Securities

-- Commercial paper rated at least A-2 by S&P, P-2 by Moody's or having a comparable rating by another NRSRO (or, if unrated, determined by the Investment Adviser to be of comparable credit quality)
+- Commercial paper rated at least A-2 by Standard & Poor's, P-2 by Moody's or having a comparable rating by another NRSRO (or, if unrated, determined by the Investment Adviser to be of comparable credit quality)

 - Certificates of deposit

 - Bankers' acceptances

 - Repurchase agreements

 - Non-convertible preferred stocks and non-convertible corporate bonds with a remaining maturity of less than one year

-- ETF:
+- ETFs

 - Other investment companies

 - Cash items

-The Funds may invest more than 20% of their respective Net Assets in taxable investments and cash items and, with respect to the High Yield Municipal Fund, more than 35% of its Net Assets, in high grade securities and cash items under unusual conditions.
-When a Fund's assets are invested in such instruments, the Fund may not be achieving its investment objective.
+The Fund may invest more than 20% of its Net Assets in taxable investments and cash items under unusual conditions.
+When the Fund's assets are invested in such instruments, the Fund may not be achieving its investment objective.